-Some situations in our professional life seem too daunting to manage.
-However, we should deal with them immediately to avoid having our inaction impact our relationships, professionalism and ultimately, the team.
+Some situations involving team members seem too daunting to manage.
+However, we should deal with them immediately to avoid having our inaction impact our relationships, professionalism and ultimately, those around us.

 How to develop this mindset at work:

-A supervisor requests that you work on a project with someone from your team who you don't have a strong relationship with and you don't want to work with this team member.
+A supervisor requests that you work on a project with someone from your team with whom you don't have a strong relationship and don't want to work with them.
 However, saying "no" isn't an option.

-Generally, employees are expected to have good relationship management skills, but that's not always the case.
-In reflection, most of us would agree that there are people we would choose not to work with if given a choice.
+Generally, we expect employees to have good relationship management skills, but that's not always the case.
+In reflection, most of us would agree that we would choose not to work with people if given a choice.

 How to make challenging situations work:

-When it comes to dealing with a difficult team member, it's important you try the following tips to help you navigate interactions.
+When dealing with a difficult team member, try the following tips to help you navigate interactions.

-- Use self-awareness and self-management skills to look inside yourself to develop a plan.
+- Use self-awareness and self-management skills to develop a plan.

 - Consider how your team member may be feeling about working with you.

 - Use social awareness skills to empathize with your team member.

 - Put yourself in their shoes and consider the situation from their perspective.

 Why taking control of your emotions is critical:

-During interactions with this particular team member be aware of your emotions and follow these suggestions:
+During interactions with a challenging individual or team member, be aware of your emotions and follow these suggestions: